Error Bounds for FDD Massive MIMO Channel Covariance Conversion with Set-Theoretic Methods: Example: Uniform linear arrays

 \subsection{Numerical experiments}

 For a concrete example of the bounds, we use an antenna array with the configuration in Table~\ref{table.parameters}.
-As discussed in \cite{hag2018multi}, this configuration is particularly challenging for uplink-downlink conversion for two main reasons: (i) the uplink frequency is lower than the downlink frequency, and (ii) the antenna spacing is larger than half of the wavelength $c/(2f_\dl)$ of the higher frequency $f_\dl$, so we have the undesirable phenomenon known as grating lobes \cite{van2004optimum,hag2018multi}.
+The number of antennas in the array is relatively small to emphasize the fact that the proposed bounds do not appeal to asymptotic results.
+As discussed in \cite{hag2018multi}, the configuration in Table~\ref{table.parameters} is challenging for uplink-downlink conversion for two main reasons: (i) the uplink frequency is lower than the downlink frequency, and (ii) the antenna spacing is larger than half of the wavelength $c/(2f_\dl)$ of the higher frequency $f_\dl$, so we have the undesirable phenomenon known as grating lobes \cite{van2004optimum,hag2018multi}.
 We show below that this challenging scenario for uplink-downlink conversion can be formally verified with the simple bounds in \refeq{bound.specific}, and the problems for uplink-downlink conversion can be mitigated with information about the support of the angular power spectrum.

 To illustrate the theoretical gains that can be achieved with the technique discussed in Sect.~\ref{sect.side_info}, we assume that $\mathrm{Supp}(\rho)\subset C_\mathrm{S}=[0,~\pi/2]$, and $C_\mathrm{S}$ is known.
 For all simulations in this section, we use only the scheme in Corollary~\ref{cor.general_bound}(ii) for the estimation of $\rho$ because of its low computational complexity, as discussed in Sect.~\ref{sect.side_info}.